Global existence for an isotropic modification of the Boltzmann equation: Introduction

 In addition, if $f_{\rm in} \in H^k_{q'}(\R^d)$ for any $k\geq d+3$ and $q' \geq q$, then $f(t)\in H^k_{q'}(\R^d)$ for all $t\in [0,T]$, and

 In particular, if $\vv^{q'} f_{\rm in} \in C^\infty(\R^d)$ for all $q'>0$, then $\vv^{q'} f\in C^\infty([0,T]\times\R^d)$ for all $q'>0$, with the same $T$ as above. \end{theorem}

 In these results, we have made no attempt to optimize the regularity requirements on $f_{\rm in}$, since our main focus in this paper is the continuation of smooth solutions for large times.

-Presumably, local existence of classical solutions could be proven for much less regular initial data as in works such as \cite{desvillettes2004homogeneous, desvillettes2009stability} for the space homogeneous Boltzmann equation or \cite{HST2022irregular} for inhomogeneous Boltzmann.
+For the inhomogeneous Boltzmann equation \eqref{e:boltzmann}, short-time existence has been proven under much weaker regularity assumptions ($f_{\rm in} \in L^\infty_q$ for some $q>3+2s$, and $f_{\rm in}$ is uniformly positive in some small ball in $\T^3_x\times\R^3_v$), see \cite{HST2022irregular}.
+A similar existence result could be derived for our isotropic model, thereby extending the existence part of Theorem \ref{t:short-time-existence-inhom} to irregular initial data, by adapting the proofs in \cite{HST2022irregular} (and the companion paper \cite{HST2020lowerbounds} about pointwise lower bounds, which are used in \cite{HST2022irregular}), replacing the Boltzmann operator $Q_B(f,f)$ with our isotropic $Q(f,f)$.
+As in \cite{HST2022irregular}, a uniqueness result in relatively low-regularity spaces would require H\"older continuity and uniform-in-$x$ positivity for $f_{\rm in}$, at least with current techniques.
+We do not explore the details here.
+See also \cite{desvillettes2004homogeneous, desvillettes2009stability} for existence results on homogeneous Boltzmann with irregular initial data.

 These local results should not be considered as novel as our Theorem \ref{t:main}, since they are similar in spirit to known results for the true Boltzmann equation, e.g. \cite{morimoto2015polynomial, HST2020boltzmann, henderson2022existence}.
-(However, these results specialize to $d=3$, while we give a proof for any $d\geq 2$.)
-We have highlighted these local results in the introduction because they may be useful for future research.
+(However, these cited results specialize to $d=3$, while we give a proof for any $d\geq 2$.)
+We have highlighted these local existence results in the introduction because they may be useful for future research.